pippim/pippim.github.io/programs/mserve.md

 - You cannot synchronize a location to itself (L004 is currently open)
-- The *Test Host* button replaces the top frame with location treeview with an old-style TTY terminal.
+- The *Test Host* button replaces the top frame with location treeview with a new frame with old-style TTY terminal output.
 - Information messages are in green font with highlights in yellow font.
 - It takes 5.8 seconds for `nmap` to test if host is connected to network.
 - `nmap` console results are shown inside the GUI window.